Key takeaways

 Quantitative indicators

-It's mostly about financial metrics that can be assigned a numeric value: revenue and profits.
+Quantitative indicators are mostly about financial metrics that can be assigned a numeric value, such as revenue and profits.
 Sales made, employees hired, leads converted, etc. It's relatively easy and straightforward to measure.

 Qualitative indicators